-Behind the Scenes of How I Market a $6.5 Million Mansion
+Behind the Scenes of How We Market a $6.5 Million Mansion

 Thirty-four hours and forty minutes!
-That is the amount of time I spent getting a luxury home ready BEFORE I put it on the MLS, Zillow, Realtor.com, or any other websites.
+That is the amount of time we spent getting a luxury home ready BEFORE we put it on the MLS, Zillow, Realtor.com, or any other websites.

-Since ONE Sotheby's International Realty sells the most ultra-luxury homes in South Florida and I work for them, I often get asked about what really takes place when a seller hires me to sell their multi-million dollar home.
+We often get asked about what really takes place when a seller hires us to sell their multi-million dollar home.

 What takes place behind the scenes is much different than what you might expect.
-Below is what took place recently when a family hired me to sell their $6,500,000 home.
+Below is what took place recently when a family hired us to sell their $6,500,000 home.

 In South Florida, almost all luxury homes are marketed the same way.
-I definitely didn't want to be like everyone else, so I decided that I was going to fly in a California filmmaker and his crew to create something that no one else does in South Florida.
+We definitely didn't want to be like everyone else, so we decided that we were going to fly in a California filmmaker and his crew to create something that no one else does in South Florida.

-I spoke to two California Sotheby's agents about the script.
+We spoke to two California agents about the script.
 In fact, we spent forty-five minutes to figure out the first second of the film.
-I'll discuss much more about the film later on.
+We'll discuss much more about the film later on.

 Because of this constant pursuit of perfection, it takes much longer to complete projects.
 It took two hours of filming to create a two-minute video.